Ruud's Commodore Site: Template Home Email

 First a remark: this FS will only be used by a PC for the simple reason that the CBM-II and PC-Box get their files from Commodore drives (or compatibles) and don't have to deal with a FS at all.

-From the very first IBM PC on in August 1981, the PC loaded the data from the very first sector from a drive into the memory at address 0000:7C00h and started to execute the loaded code.
-Forty years later, PCs with the 64-bit Core i9 still do exactly the same.
+From the very first IBM PC on in August 1981, the PC loads the data from the very first sector from a drive into the memory at address 0000:7C00h and starts to execute the loaded code.
+Forty years later, PCs with the 64-bit Core i7 still do exactly the same.

 What also didn't change in those forty years was the size of a sector: 512 bytes.
 That is not enough to start up a real program but enough for two things:

-- One: to provide the BIOS with some data about the drive, the drive parameters.
-This is necessary because the number of tracks, the number of heads, the number of sectors on a track and therefore the size of a hard or floppy disk drive can vary.
+- One: to provide the BIOS with some data about the drive, the so called "drive parameters".
+This is necessary because the number of tracks, the number of heads, the number of sectors on a track (in short: CHS) and therefore the size of a hard or floppy disk drive can vary.
 Remark: modern Solid State Drives don't have tracks and heads anymore but pure out of compatibility they make the PC think they have.

 - Two: to load the very first multi-sectored program into memory and to execute it.
 But to be able to do so, already at this point a FS is a must.